JuKalt/JuKalt/README.md

 ## Projects and Code

-This GitHub profile collects research code, project pages, experiments, and tools related to 3D/4D reconstruction and neural graphics.
+This GitHub profile collects selected research code, project pages, experiments, and tools related to 3D/4D reconstruction and neural graphics.

-Some repositories are connected to published research projects, while others contain experimental implementations, infrastructure, or work-in-progress research code.
+Code for published projects is released when available.
+Some repositories remain private while related work is under review or in active development.

 ## Links